marian-nmt/marian-examples/training-basics-spm/README.md

 In this section we repeat the content from the above `run-me.sh` script with explanations.
 You should be able to copy and paste the commands and follow through all the steps.

+We assume you are running these commands from the examples directory of the main Marian directory tree `marian/examples/training-basics-spm` and that the Marian binaries have been compiled in `marian/build`.
+The localization of the Marian binary relatively to the current directory is therefore `../../build/marian`.

 ### Preparing the test and validation sets

 ```